 - Eating alkaline products (such as vegan cheese) alongside or after acidic foods or drinks.
 This can neutralise the acidity of your saliva and protect your teeth’s enamel

 - After eating acidic foods, rinsing your mouth with water will dilute the acidity

 - To protect your teeth, you should always wait half an hour to an hour after eating before you brush your teeth.
-This is especially important after consuming acidic products as acid softens the enamel, so brushing right after will only accelerate tooth wear
+This is especially important after consuming acidic products, as acid softens the enamel and brushing right after will only accelerate tooth wear